+Wondering how to know if flex disc is in right?
 If there is anything uncomfortable happening with the menstrual disc inserted, it is likely caused by the disc not being positioned correctly within your own anatomy.
-Try reading this troubleshooting guide if your disc feels like anything other than nothing inside of you.
+Try reading this guide if your disc feels like anything other than nothing inside of you.

 Still on the fence?
 What if we told you that Flex Disc can help reduce cramps?
 That’s because it collects your menstrual flow, rather than absorbing it – tampons get bigger when they fill up with blood, putting pressure on the vaginal walls and causing those muscles to tighten up.

 Flex Disc doesn’t put pressure on the vaginal walls AND it moves with your body when your uterus contracts (which is what causes cramping).

 After switching to Flex, 52% of users felt more comfortable on their periods.

 For many, the biggest reason to try a period disc is because many users experience a dramatic decrease in discomfort during their period after switching.

 We surveyed over 400 individuals who use Flex Disc about how they experience their period.
 Before using Flex Discs, only 16% said their period week was “just like any other week,” whereas 76% said their week was uncomfortable in some way.